How to Be Your Most Productive You

 Set Aside Time

-Each day, set aside time for extreme focus for at least 90 minutes.
-Put away the phone, don’t touch your email, tell your co-workers not to disturb.
+Each day, set aside at least 90 minutes for extreme focus.
+Put away the phone, don’t touch your email, and tell your co-workers not to disturb you.
 Use this block of time to work solely on your goal.
-Once finished, that sense of accomplishment will drive you forward another day.
+Once you’ve finished, that sense of accomplishment will drive you forward another day.

-You may think because you’re multi-tasking at work while eating lunch at your desk, you’re getting more stuff done.
+You may think you’re getting more stuff done because you’re multi-tasking at work while eating lunch at your desk.
 The opposite is actually true.
 According to Success, studies show that one 30-minute break per day is not as beneficial as five-minute walking breaks every hour, which increases energy, improves mood, sharpens focus and reduces feelings of fatigue that can set in during the afternoon.
 Other research has shown that eating lunch anywhere but at our desks allows us to better cope with workplace stress, with greater energy to finish out the workday.

 Shut Down at the End of the Day

 There are only so many productive hours in a day.
 You’ll know when you hit your limit.
 Respect it.
 Go home and unplug.
 Shut off your mind and vow not to work until morning.
 Everyone needs a refresh.
-Home, friends, family, game night, dinner out: these all provide ways for us to relax and reboot for the next day so we can meet tomorrow’s challenges head on.
-Develop a mental shut down of your day; if you don’t, the stress of unresolved work will linger in your mind well beyond quitting time.
-To cut down on stress and provide closure for your day, take a few minutes to write in a journal about what you achieved.
-This will give you a sense of progress, which has been shown to act as a powerful motivator at work.
-It also instills a sense of control — something else that can give you mental closure.
+Home, friends, family, game night, and dinner out allow us to relax and reboot for the next day to meet tomorrow’s challenges head-on.
+Develop a mental shutdown of your day; if you don’t, the stress of unresolved work will linger in your mind well beyond quitting time.
+To reduce stress and provide closure for your day, take a few minutes to write in a journal about what you achieved.
+This will give you a sense of progress, which has been shown to be a powerful motivator at work.
+It also instils a sense of control — something else that can give you mental closure.

 Remember, progress is power!
-It is, in fact, our biggest driving force, fueling us to achieve what we once thought was impossible.
-Take these steps to greater productivity and you can experience higher levels of fulfillment and achievement.
+It is, in fact, our biggest driving force, fueling us to achieve what we once thought was impossible and be our most productive.
+Take these steps to greater productivity, and you will experience higher levels of fulfilment and achievement.

 Subscribe